Master of Science in Robotics (MSR)

 With support from their research advisor and their MSR Thesis Committee, MSR students write a thesis document and host a public thesis talk.

-The MSR program is a doorway to a research career, preparing the candidate well for doctoral degree programs as well as research staff positions at companies and government agencies such as NASA, Mitsubishi and Google.
-The degree emphasizes course and research qualifications equally, ensuring that the student attains both breadth of understanding in Robotics together with specialized depth knowledge in an area of particular interest to the student and faculty advisor.
-Depth areas are entirely customized to student and faculty joint interests, including for instance Human-Robot Interaction, Haptics, Field Robotics, Robotic Vision, Machine Learning, et cetera.
+The MSR program is a doorway to a research career, preparing the candidate well for doctoral degree programs as well as research staff positions at companies and government agencies.
+The degree emphasizes course and research qualifications equally, ensuring that the student attains both breadth of understanding in Robotics and specialized knowledge in an area of particular interest to the student.
+Specialized knowledge areas are customized to student and faculty joint interests.
+They often include topics such as Human-Robot Interaction, Haptics, Field Robotics, Robotic Vision, Machine Learning, and more!

 Read more about the MSR Curriculum